axleshift/hr2/server/docs/Request.md

 - `404 Not Found`: The job posting request was not found.
 - `500 Internal Server Error`: An error occurred on the server.

-## Overview
-The Jobposting API allows you to create, search, retrieve, and update job posting requests.
-This document provides details on the available endpoints and their usage.